evangelistalab/forte/docs/source/nb_api_intro.rst

    hf = HF(input, state=state)

    # specify the active space
-   # we pass an array that specifies the number of active MOs per irrep
+   # we pass an array with the number of active MOs per irrep based on Cotton ordering
-   # We use Cotton ordering, so this selects one MO from irrep 0 (Ag) and one from irrep 5 (B1u)
+   # this selects an active space with one MO from irrep 0 (Ag) and one from irrep 5 (B1u)
    mo_spaces = input.mo_spaces(active=[1, 0, 0, 0, 0, 1, 0, 0])

    # initialize a FCI solver and pass the HF object, the target electronic state, and the MO space information